stsp/libi86/README.md

 ### `<graph.h>`

-Unlike in Open Watcom, where all functions and data pointers in `<graph.h>` are far, in `libi86` they follow the chosen memory model.
+Unlike in Open Watcom, where all functions in `<graph.h>` are far, in `libi86` the far-ness of functions follows the chosen memory model.
 Thus, in a small-memory-model program, `_setvideomode` is a near function.
+However, pointers to data are still far.

   * `_setvideomode (`_mode_`);`
     - Does not yet work with DPMI.